micahcowan/a2vimode/README.md

 ## Problems and Short-Comings

  * The ability to go and grab content off the screen is lost now.
+ * ProDOS support is somewhat fragile, as it doesn't currently know how to protect itself properly from BASIC programs running under ProDOS.
+On DOS, it sets `HIMEM:` to protect itself.
- * 80-column mode is somewhat fragile, and occasionally annoying.
+ * 80-column mode on an *unenhanced* Apple \]\[e is somewhat fragile, and occasionally annoying.
 This is due chiefly to the fact that 80-col `RDKEY` automatically a number of things that the standard firmware doesn't, and I wish it wouldn't.
 I may resolve these issues by avoiding `RDKEY` in the future, but for now I'm stuck with it.
- * It really wants the **d** and **c** commands from **vi**... and **y** and **p** for copy/paste would be nice too.
-I plan to add these soon.
  * Due to the way **a2vimode** detects and wrests away control from the firmware `GETLN` routine, there is a small-but-not-zero chance of mistaking some values on the stack for return addresses, that aren't, and consequently breaking some function up the call stack.

 ## How Does It Work?